mwaz0wski/test-plugin/README.md

 This Maven plugin provides two distinct goals:

 - **Hello World Goal**: Logs a "Hello World!" message in the Maven output.
-- **Dependency Count Goal**: Determines and displays the number of dependencies found in a project's `pom.xml` for a given scope, by default the scope is "compile", but it can be changed with the maven parameter "scope".
+- **Dependency Count Goal**: Determines and displays the number of dependencies found in a project's `pom.xml` for a given scope.
+The default scope is "compile", but it can be changed including for example -Dscope=provided when running maven.

 ## Installation